 • For engaging inmates, look at a reentry program, like InsideOut Dad®, designed to address inmates' unique barriers

 • Conducting home visits?
-Try a portable resource - like Dad's/New Dad's Pocket Guides, Tip Cards, or the 24/7 Dad® Interactive CD-ROM
+Try a portable resource - like Dad's/New Dad's Pocket Guides, or Tip Cards.

 How much time and budget does my staff/organization have to dedicate to fatherhood programming?